Coronary artery bypass graft surgery after acute ST elevation myocardial infarction

 - Bernard J Gersh, MB, ChB, DPhil, FRCP, MACC

 Bernard J Gersh, MB, ChB, DPhil, FRCP, MACC

 - Editor-in-Chief — Cardiovascular Medicine

 - Section Editor — Coronary Heart Disease; Myopericardial Disease

 - Mayo Clinic College of Medicine

 - Harvard Medical School

 - Beth Israel Deaconess Medical Center

 In patients with acute ST-elevation myocardial infarction (STEMI), prompt restoration of myocardial blood flow is essential to optimize myocardial salvage and decrease mortality.
 This is particularly important in the first few hours after symptom onset, when the amount of myocardium salvageable by reperfusion is greatest.
 Coronary artery reperfusion, if performed in a timely manner, improves clinical outcomes compared to no reperfusion in nearly all groups of patients with an acute STEMI.
-(See "Primary percutaneous coronary intervention in acute ST elevation myocardial infarction: Determinants of outcome", section on 'Time from hospital arrival (door-to-balloon time)' and "Fibrinolytic therapy in acute ST elevation myocardial infarction: Initiation of therapy", section on 'Timing'.)
+(See "Primary percutaneous coronary intervention in acute ST elevation myocardial infarction: Determinants of outcome", section on 'Time from hospital arrival (door-to-balloon time)' and "Fibrinolysis for acute ST elevation myocardial infarction: Initiation of therapy", section on 'Timing'.)

 Both primary percutaneous coronary intervention and fibrinolysis can restore blood flow in an acutely occluded coronary artery in a much shorter time than can coronary artery bypass graft surgery (CABG) and these procedures are preferred to CABG in most cases.
 (See "Acute ST elevation myocardial infarction: Selecting a reperfusion strategy".)